polywrap/PolyGPT/README.md

 Also, please feel free to join our [discord](https://discord.com/invite/Z5m88a5qWu) and discuss your ideas or ask any questions.
 We are an open, welcoming community and we'd love to hear from you!

-## Debug mode
+## Limitations and Debugging

+We highly recommend using the `gpt-4-0613` model as it will increase the context window lenght and handle a lot more errors for you automatically instead of breaking like `gpt-3.5-turbo-0613`.
+The GPT 4 model will be available to more accounts [soon](https://openai.com/blog/gpt-4-api-general-availability).

 To run in debug mode just run

   `yarn start --debug`

-We highly recommend using the `gpt-4-0613` model as it will increase the context window lenght and handle a lot more errors for you automatically instead of breaking like `gpt-3.5-turbo-0613`.
-The GPT 4 model will be available to more accounts [soon](https://openai.com/blog/gpt-4-api-general-availability).
+By default the agent will output a `chat-history.txt` which is constantly updated with the current state of the chat history being sent to the agent on each chat completion.
+This is useful specially because the memory module makes edits the conversation history constantly and the chat logs that you get as output are different from the chat conversation

 # Resources and Links